NitXQ/NitXQ/README.md

 - 👋 Hi, I’m @NitXQ
-- 👀 I’m interested in gaming, programming and traveling
+- 👀 I’m interested in gaming, esports, programming and traveling.
+- 🫠 Currently don't do any public facing work, mostly working on private & corporate developments.
+But maybe someday this will change.
+Fingers crossed. 🤞
 - 📫 https://twitter.com/scorpygg